gloria-rizzato/MONAI-segmentation/README.md

 # Parasagittal dura (PSD) segmentation tool

 The project aimed to segment parasagittal dura (PSD) from 3D-FLAIR sequence in a pediatric population (2-10 years old).
-The algorithm was developed in [**MONAI**<br>](https://monai.io/)which is a freely available, community-supported, PyTorch-based framework for deep learning in healthcare imaging.
+The algorithm was developed in [**MONAI**](https://monai.io/) which is a freely available, community-supported, PyTorch-based framework for deep learning in healthcare imaging.

 A pre-trained 3D-UNet is provided and it can be used for inference on new data using the scripts in (mettere il path alla cartella che ci sarà su github).
 Please, make sure you have downloaded the folder (link alla folder) for inference on new data.